 Are you ready to help people in need, immerse yourself in the sights, sounds and culture of a new country and have the experience of a lifetime?
 With poverty, disease and a lack of skilled providers putting a strain on important services such as health and childcare in developing countries across the globe, there are many corners of the world which rely on the help of volunteer travelers like yourself.

-Volunteer in Kenya with A Broader View Volunteers a top rated non-profit charity organization, which works tirelessly to support our wonderful volunteers and serve the local communities where our volunteer programs are located.
-Placements in Kenya are based in the cities of Mombasa / Kirithani.
-Program placements are tailored to the volunteers different interests and skill sets, but still allow volunteers time to explore the African local culture and activities during their free time.
+Volunteer in Kenya with A Broader View Volunteers a top-rated non-profit charity organization, which works tirelessly to support our wonderful volunteers and serve the local communities where our volunteer programs are located.
+Placements in Kenya are based in neighborhoods in Nairobi and cities of Mombasa.
+Program placements are tailored to the volunteer’s different interests and skill sets, but still allow volunteers time to explore the African local culture and activities during their free time.

 The type of programs in Kenya vary widely, offering everything from education to health care.
-Volunteers can choose between 2 program opportunities in the orphanage.
-International volunteer help is not only appreciated by the local community, it is severely needed by the millions of Kenyans living below the poverty line.
-With thousands of children living and working on the streets, as is so often the case in developing countries like Kenya, our volunteer programs are designed to support the needs of local teens and children in desperate need of assistance.
+Volunteers interested in working with children can work in a school, day care or support the after-school activities at a local orphanage.
+Volunteers interested in community development can help with micro-finance work, construction or renovations or work with woman support programs.
+With thousands of children living and working on the streets, as is so often the case in developing countries like Kenya, our volunteer programs are designed to support the needs of children, disadvantaged teens and woman in desperate need of assistance.

 Many of our volunteer abroad programs cater to underprivileged women and children’s care, education and health requirements.
-Our extensive range of social programs near Mombasa / Kirithani, Kenya programs include: Orphanage Care, teaching and many more.
+Our extensive range of social programs around Nairobi and the neighborhoods near Mombasa.

 Volunteering in Kenya is an incredibly rewarding experience.
 We welcome volunteers of all ages and from all backgrounds to join us.
 Whether you’re seeking volunteer abroad programs for college students or voluntary work for over 60s, as a trusted non-profit organization which prioritizes the safety of our volunteers, we are the go-to for volunteers across the globe.
 We also offer customized programs with flexible arrival dates to best suit the needs of the remarkable volunteers we depend on to help us make the world a better place.

-If you’d like to volunteer, Kenya is just one of the countries we’ve taken under our wing, supplying a steady flow of volunteers and providing year-round financial support to local projects in near Kenya.
+If you would like to volunteer in Africa, Kenya is just one of the countries ABV has partnered with, supplying a steady flow of volunteers and providing year-round financial support to local grassroots programs throughout the country.
 Wherever you decide to volunteer, A Broader View give you the opportunity to participate in meaningful community service work, learn a foreign language, make lifelong friends and discover that one person really can make a difference.
 Your search for the best volunteer abroad programs ends here – volunteer in Kenya with us and gain A Broader View of the world.

 Welcome to Kenya! 🇰🇪.
-My name is Jacob and I am your ABV coordinator while you are staying in Kenya.
+Our names are Jacob and Gilbert and we are your ABV coordinators while you are staying in Kenya Nairobi or Mombasa.
 Our country has one big city, Nairobi.
-But you will be working in Mombasa.
 We will be ready for support 24/7 in case you need to contact us urgently.
 We will introduce you to your volunteer location and staff.
 You are most welcome to seek our assistance and don’t hesitate to ask us questions while in country.

 You are most welcome to seek our assistance and don’t hesitate to ask us questions while in country.